uswds/uswds-site/_posts/2020-09-08-Improvements-banner.md

 ## Next steps
 - [Update your banner copy as soon as possible](https://designsystem.digital.gov/components/banner)
-- [Join the USWDS community](https://digital.gov/communities/uswds/) to contribute to design and development
+- [Join the USWDS community [digital.gov]](https://digital.gov/communities/uswds/) to contribute to design and development
-- [Submit an issue](https://github.com/uswds/uswds/issues/new) if you find a bug or have an idea for an improvement
+- [Submit an issue [github.com]](https://github.com/uswds/uswds/issues/new) if you find a bug or have an idea for an improvement